Quantum key distribution with correlated sources: Discussion

-Furthermore, we have proposed a new security proof, which we call the reference technique (RT).
-It uses reference states that are similar to the states sent in the actual protocol, thus allowing us to determine the observables needed to prove the security of the latter.
-We have shown that by applying this technique to the original loss-tolerant (LT) protocol \cite{tamaki} one can obtain high secret key rates in the presence of pulse correlations.
-Since we have demonstrated that most of the source imperfections can be incorporated together into the framework presented, we conclude that the RT based on the original LT protocol maintains a high performance in the presence of source imperfections.
-We have not considered the decoy-state method \cite{hwang,lo3,wang2} in this work, and, therefore, the imperfections of the intensity modulator have not been included.
-However, we remark that our framework could be combined with the decoy-state method to ensure the security of arbitrarily flawed sources.
-This problem is however beyond the scope of this paper.
+Furthermore, we have proposed a new framework for security proofs, which we call the reference technique (RT).
+It uses reference states that are similar to the states sent in the actual protocol, thus allowing us to determine the parameters needed to prove the security of the latter.
+The RT is very general and it can be applied to many QKD protocols.
+Moreover, it already includes the LT protocol, the GLT protocol and the GLLP type security proofs as special cases.
+That is, we are able to re-construct these security proofs by applying the RT, as shown in the Supplementary Material.
+Importantly, we have demonstrated that most of the source imperfections can be incorporated simultaneously into the RT and therefore, this technique has been proven to be very useful for guaranteeing the security of practical QKD protocols.
+In particular, we have shown that for the RT based on the original LT no information about the side-channel states is required, yet it is an analytical security proof, resulting in a much simpler characterisation of the source.
+Also, we emphasise that the RT can be applied together with analytical or numerical optimisation to estimate an upper bound on the phase error rate, which could result in a higher performance.
+In this work, we have rigorously proven the security of the RT and we have provided the sufficient conditions to apply this technique to other QKD protocols (see the Supplementary Material).
+We remark that for the security proof we have not considered the probabilities to be conditional on the detection events, which is usually important for high performance in the finite-key scenario.
+Fortunately, thanks to the recently developed Kato's inequality \cite{kato}, this is not a problem anymore, and it does not affect the performance of the secret key rate even in the finite-key size regime.